In the Belly of Digital Media

 What we considered best practices six months ago are passe’ today.
 Yes, social media is overwhelming, especially when there is pressure to master every new platform that comes along.

 Time and space fuse in the belly of digital media.
-Which can leave us feeling lost in the darkness of our digital existence.
+Which can leave us feeling lost in the haze of our digital existence.

 Douglas Copeland describes how society is converging in his review of “Gods Before Men.”
 It’s one of the best books (and book reviews) I’ve read in a while: